eilaytal/jenkins_pipeline/README.md

 3. **Run the Pipeline:** Trigger the pipeline manually or set up webhooks to trigger it automatically on code changes.

-4. **GitOps Deployment:** Utilize Argo CD to manage deployments of Kubernetes manifests stored in the `python-k8s-manifests` repository.
-Ensure Argo CD is set up to monitor changes in the `python-k8s-manifests` repository and automatically sync deployments in the Kubernetes cluster.
+4. **GitOps Deployment:** Utilize Argo CD to manage deployments of Kubernetes manifests stored in the `gitops-manifests` repository.
+Ensure Argo CD is set up to monitor changes in the `gitops-manifests` repository and automatically sync deployments in the Kubernetes cluster.

 ## How it Works

 - The pipeline script (`Jenkinsfile`) defines stages for building Docker images, running tests, pushing images to Docker Hub, and updating version tags in a Git repository.
-- Argo CD continuously monitors the `python-k8s-manifests` repository for changes and automatically applies any modifications to the Kubernetes cluster, ensuring consistent and automated deployments.
+- Argo CD continuously monitors the `gitops-manifests` repository for changes and automatically applies any modifications to the Kubernetes cluster, ensuring consistent and automated deployments.

 ## Contributing

 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.